 - Fall is upon us (pumpkin spice everything!)

-- You probably have a lot of grants to write as many foundations have a fall grant cycle.
+- You probably need to have a conversation with a foundation as many foundations have a fall grant cycle.

-Whether you are new to grant writing, or you have been doing it for years, a critical part of your success lies in the relationships that you establish with the foundations to which you are applying.
-Many foundations employ a program officer, a person who represents the foundation and is the front line of defense to all the organizations who are seeking funding.
+Whether you are new to grant writing, or you have been doing it for years, a critical part of your success lies in having a conversation with the foundation or foundations to which you are applying.
+Many foundations employ a program officer.
+This person represents the foundation and is the front line of defense to all the organizations who are seeking funding.
 Today we are going to walk you through what it looks like to initiate that first conversation: How to prepare for the call, how to determine fit, and what to do with unexpected questions.

 Preparing for the Call

-Before you consider reaching out to a foundation, it is imperative that you do your research.
+Before you consider having a conversation with a foundation, it is imperative that you do your research.
 Some things that need to be determined prior to contacting the foundation are:

 - Does your organization have previous history with this foundation?

 - Have you read through the foundation’s website and reviewed their 990-PFs?

 - Do you have a specific project in mind?